jruheni/inSummary/README.md

-# InSummary
+# inSummary

-InSummary is a web application that allows users to record audio, transcribe it in real-time using Deepgram's API, and download the transcribed text.
+inSummary is a web application that allows users to record audio, transcribe it in real-time using Deepgram's API, and download the transcribed text.
 The application uses Flask for the backend, WebSockets for real-time communication, and vanilla JavaScript for frontend interactivity.

 ## Table of Contents